Konstantin Glinka

 Konstantin Dmitrievich Glinka (Константи́н Дми́триевич Гли́нка) (1867–1927) was a Russian soil scientist.
 He was Director of the Agricultural College of Leningrad and Experimental Station, and the first director of the Dokuchaev Soil Science Institute.
 He authored over 150 works on soil, geography, mineralogy, and geology.
 He is known for having published the first world soil map in 1906.

 Biography

 Konstantin Glinka was born on June 23 (July 5), 1867 (sometimes indicated on August 1 (Julian calendar)), in the village of Koptevo, Dukhovshchinsky Uyezd, Smolensk province, Russian Empire.
+He came from a Russian noble family with Polish roots.

 His father, the nobleman Dmitry Konstantinovich Glinka, was a respected and progressive figure.
 He had an estate and was very successful in farming, skills which Glinka's father passed on along his son.

 After graduating from St. Petersburg University in 1889 he married Antonina Georgievna Znamenskaya.

 Upon returning home to Leningrad from the First International Soil Congress to the USA in 1927, he fell ill and died on November 2, 1927.
 He is buried at the Shuvalov cemetery in St. Petersburg.